UK Fin Lab

 Hourly mode only needs your hourly rate.
 Salaried mode converts salary to an equivalent hourly rate using annual salary ÷ (hours per week × weeks per year).

-Add as many overtime rows as needed.
-Each row can use time and a half, double time, a custom multiplier or a custom overtime hourly rate.
+Add as many rows as needed.
+Each row can use time and a half, double time, a custom multiplier, or a custom overtime hourly rate.

 Overtime Calculator UK

 Our overtime calculator helps you estimate gross overtime pay using either an hourly rate or an annual salary.
-You can add multiple overtime rows to reflect different overtime rates, such as time and a half, double time, custom multipliers or a custom overtime hourly rate.
+You can add multiple overtime rows to reflect different overtime rates, including time and a half, double time, custom multipliers or a custom overtime hourly rate.

 What this overtime calculator shows